The latest results and draws for the FFS Members Cup

 WHEN ARE THE FIXTURES RELEASED?

-Where possible, the fixture list for each round will be published before each Gameweek deadline.
+Where possible, the fixture list for each round will be published before that Gameweek’s deadline.

 PRIZES